Disclaimer: Please contact Sophos Professional Services if you require assistance with your specific environment.

 We can see

-It’s possible that network access failure can be caused by routing issues, and packet capture can help us to identify that.
+It’s possible that routing issues can cause network access failure, and packet capture can help us identify that.

 Go to Sophos Firewall > Diagnostics > Packet capture, set the packet filter string to be "host 192.168.25.16 and ICMP", and toggle ON packet capture.